shaqayq/web_log/README.md

 # Live Demo
-You can check the blog at this [Link](https://tech-news-ubrq.onrender.com/) ** Note ** : For access in admin panel you can create account and login.
+You can check the blog at this [Link](https://tech-news-ubrq.onrender.com/) ( For access in admin panel you can create account and login. )

 ## Getting Started